MihailoMartinovic/SAVIC/docs/04-about-milunka.rst

 Milunka Savić first became famous in the Battle of Bregalnica, when she was also wounded.
 In hospital, the medical staff realized that they were treating a woman.
 Also in hospital, she was awarded the rank of lieutenant sergeant and the Karađorđe star.
 Although still wounded, she returned to the front line to her comrades.

-After World War I started In September 1918, she volunteered for service.
+After World War I started In July 1914, she volunteered for service.
-However, as her secret was revealed, she was rejected this time.
+However, as her secret was revealed, she was not allowed to join the ranks.
 Milunka did not want to give up and even managed to reach the Chief of Staff of the Supreme Command, Radomir Putnik.
-Putnik initially refuses to approve Milunka's request and instead offers her to be a nurse.
+Putnik initially refused to approve Milunka's request and instead offered her to be a nurse.
-She refuses and after persistent insistence she gets enlisted into Second Infantry Regiment of the Moravian Division, an elite unit known as *The Iron Squadron*.
+She declined and after persistent insistence got enlisted into Second Infantry Regiment of the Morava Division, an elite unit known as *The Iron Squadron*.

 *I am lieutenant sergeant of the Serbian army, and I demand my war schedule.
 I don't want to nurse, I want a rifle!
 I am not afraid of bullet.
 I demand to be enlisted into a squadron!*